CLIUtils/CLI11/README.md

 * `->capture_default_str()`: Store the current value attached and display it in the help string.
 * `->default_function(std::string())`: Advanced: Change the function that `capture_default_str()` uses.
 * `->always_capture_default()`: Always run `capture_default_str()` when creating new options.
 Only useful on an App's `option_defaults`.
-* `->default_str(string)`:  Set the default string directly.
+* `->default_str(string)`:  Set the default string directly (NO VALIDATION OR CALLBACKS).
 This string will also be used as a default value if no arguments are passed and the value is requested.
 * `->default_val(value)`: Generate the default string from a value and validate that the value is also valid.
 For options that assign directly to a value type the value in that type is also updated.
 Value must be convertible to a string(one of known types or have a stream operator).
+The callback may be triggered if the `run_callback_for_default` is set.
-* `->run_callback_for_default()`: This will force the option callback to be executed or the variable set regardless of whether the option was passed or not.
-Can be used to force an output variable to be set to the default_str.
+* `->run_callback_for_default()`: This will force the option callback to be executed or the variable set when the default_val is set.
 * `->option_text(string)`: Sets the text between the option name and description.
+* `->force_callback()`:  Causes the option callback or value set to be triggered even if the option was not present in parsing.
+* `->trigger_on_parse()`:  if set, causes the callback and all associated validation checks for the option to be executed when the option value is parsed vs. at the end of all parsing.
+This could cause the callback to be executed multiple times.

 These options return the `Option` pointer, so you can chain them together, and even skip storing the pointer entirely.
 The `each` function takes any function that has the signature `void(const std::string&)`; it should throw a `ValidationError` when validation fails.
 The help message will have the name of the parent option prepended.
 Since `each`, `check` and `transform` use the same underlying mechanism, you can chain as many as you want, and they will be executed in order.
 Operations added through `transform` are executed first in reverse order of addition, and `check` and `each` are run following the transform functions in order of addition.
 If you just want to see the unconverted values, use `.results()` to get the `std::vector<std::string>` of results.